So You Want to be Gluten Free? Here’s How to Start

 Buy Gluten Free Products

-The best way to steer clear of gluten is to choose gluten free products like our NEW Sugar Free Kitchen Double Choc Cookie Mix.
+The best way to steer clear of gluten is to choose gluten free products like our NEW Sugar Free Kitchen Double Choc Cookie Mix, Vanilla Cookie Mix, Lamington Cake Mix and the absolute favourite...Chocolate Mousse Mix.
 They are gluten free and are a source of protein.
-You can use Perfect Sweet™ gluten free pre-mixed products for baking your own great tasting cookies, eaten as they are or sandwiched together with a delicious sugar free filling, made with Perfect Sweet xylitol.
+You can use Perfect Sweet™ gluten free products for baking your own great tasting cookies, cake and dessert and each packet can make other recipes!

 If you are just starting out on your gluten free journey, be patient.
 It may take your body a few weeks to get rid of the effects of gluten.
 Drink a lot of water each day, and that will help to detox your body.
 Before long, you should begin to feel less bloated and better.